Flexible Spending Arrangements and Dependent Care Assistance Program

 What is a Limited Purpose FSA?

-The Limited Purpose FSA allows employees to set aside pretax money to spend on eligible out-of-pocket dental and vision expenses.
+The Limited Purpose FSA (LPFSA)allows employees to set aside pretax money to spend on eligible out-of-pocket dental and vision expenses.

 The Limited Purpose FSA is intended for employees who are enrolled in a consumer directed health plan (CDHP) with a health savings account (HSA).
-Enrolling in a Limited Purpose FSA while in a CDHP plan allows employees to save more of their HSA funds for medical expenses.
+Enrolling in a LPFSA while in a CDHP plan allows employees to save more of their HSA funds for medical expenses.
+However, employees can enroll in a LPFSA even if they are not enrolled in a CDHP with an HSA.

-Employees may use Limited Purpose FSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical or dental plan.
+Employees may use LPFSA funds for themselves and their qualified dependents, even if their dependents are not enrolled in a PEBB medical, dental or vision plan.

 How much can employees contribute?